 - You can make a batch of classic Hurricane cocktails and get that true New Orleans experience.

-Pro tips for getting crispy grilled chicken wings:
+Pro tips for getting crispy grilled wings:

 - Wash and thoroughly dry the wings before you season them.